isl-org/OpenBot/open-code/README.md

 1. Sync your Google Drive with the OpenBot, and it will automatically save the data on it.
 2. Store the data into local storage.
 3. Scan the output QR directly from the OpenBot application to run the program.
-4. In OpenBot mobile apps, after logging in, you can retrieve saved files from Google Drive and load them with just one click.
+4. In OpenBot mobile apps, after logging in, you can retrieve the saved files from Google Drive and load them with just one click.
 5. Design the instructions for OpenBot with zero code.
 6. Fully responsive design optimized for mobile and tablet browsing.